 1945-46 Caramelo Deportivo

-The 1945-46 Carmelo Deportivo is Minoso’s first card. it’s from a Spanish set and depicts Minoso in the Cuban Winter league.
+The 1945-46 Carmelo Deportivo is the first Minnie Minoso baseball card.
+It’s from a Spanish set and depicts Minoso in the Cuban Winter league.
 This card is scarce and one of his most valuable cards.
 Most people don’t know of it since it’s so far removed from his first Topps card.
 PSA 1 versions of this card tend to sell for around the $2,000 range

 1946-47 Caramelo Deportivo

 The 1946-47 Caramelo Deportivo is Minoso’s second card.
 At the time he was playing for the legendary New York Cubans of the Negro League.

 While the dating of the Exhibits mention 47-66 there aren’t specific years defined.
 Minoso has two within the set a C on cap and White Sox Cap.
 The C on cap is a much lower pop card.
 There are only 30 of this copy graded compared to 66 of the White Sox.